How to apply for a loan: 6 steps

 Applying for a loan FAQ

-While the process of applying for a loan can look a bit different depending on the type of loan you need, there are a few general steps worth taking, no matter the loan type.
+While the process of applying for a loan can look a bit different depending on the type of loan you need, there are a few general steps worth taking regardless of the type of loan.

 It’s important to determine how much you need to borrow, assess your finances and research lenders.
 Then getting pre-qualified or pre-approved can help you determine what you might be eligible for.
 Finally, you’ll need to provide information like your address, income and employer once it’s time to fill out the application.